microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 48. **Repeat** the steps (35-47) for the other two scripts in the repository.
 Get the scripts [HERE](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/tree/microsoftfabric/fabric/artifacts/warehousescripts)

->**Note:** There might be no replacements in all of the scripts.
-If there is no replacements needed you can skip the steps in between.
+>**Note:** If there are no replacements necessary in the scripts, you can skip the steps in between.

 49. **Click** 'New visual query'.